BryantJMoy/BryantJMoy.github.io/02research.md

 title: Research
 permalink: "/research/"
 ---
-## Forthcoming
+## Publications
 * Miller, David, **Bryant J. Moy**, Andrew Reeves.
 "U.S. Presidential Campaigns and Their Impact." in *Oxford Bibliographies in Political Science*, S. L. Maisel, Ed., Oxford University Press

+## Revise and Resubmit
+* Hacker, Hans, Lisa Bohn, and **Bryant Moy**.
+"A Grave Responsibility": Twelve Angry Men, Critical Thinking, and Cross-Disciplinary Learning Communities.

 ## Research in Progress
-* Can Social Pressure Induce Governmental Responsiveness to Open Records Request?
-An Audit Experiment
+* Can Social Pressure Foster Responsiveness?
+An Open Records Field Experiment with Mayoral Offices

+* The Mayoral Email Archive

 * The Fox News Effect on Uninformed and Misinformed Responses: Assessing the Variability in Political Knowledge